nextstrain/narratives/trees-background.md

 # [How does the map relate to the tree?](https://nextstrain.org/ncov/2020-03-11?d=tree,map&legend=closed)

 Here, we show the tree colored by the location of each sample (and inferred location for each internal node).
-If you click ['Explore the data'](https://nextstrain.org/ncov), you can play an animation of how the inferred spread of the virus over the course of the outbreak.
+If you click ['Explore the data'](https://nextstrain.org/ncov), you can play an animation of the inferred spread of the virus over the course of the outbreak.

 <!-- ############ SLIDE BREAK ############# -->